sca075/mqtt_vacuum_camera/README.md

 - Roborock.S5 / S50 / S55 (Gen.2)
 - Roborock.V1 (Gen.1)
 - Xiaomi C1
-- In general, **it works with all flashed Valetudo Hypfer vacuums** .
+- In general, **it works with all flashed Valetudo Hypfer or RE(rand256) vacuums** .
 Please [let us know](https://docs.google.com/forms/d/e/1FAIpQLSfdWAIEmwDAAE7b6rHatnyGFNw_f0Osnai4ouT2cZNnwP26KQ/viewform) if your vacuum can be added to the list.</details>

 ![Screenshot 2023-09-12 at 22 53 29](https://github.com/sca075/valetudo_vacuum_camera/assets/82227818/4f5981e3-39f2-449a-8a43-39870631e9a1)